Acceptable and Alternative Solutions

 - If it is a MAJOR change then you will need to fill in a new Building Consent Application and provide the associated plans and documentation.

-- For examples of minor and major amendments, see the Building System Performance (MBIE) website.
+- For examples of minor variations and major amendments, see the Building System Performance (MBIE) website.

 Amusement devices include any mechanically-powered unit that is used for rider entertainment but also include bouncy castles (and the like).
 Here are a few other examples: